ackreq/linux-setup/debian/README.md

 # Debian Setup Scripts

-These scripts automates the setup process for a Debian system, installing various software packages and setting up development tools.
+These scripts automate the setup of a **Debian system**, including:

+- Installing essential software packages
+- Setting up development tools
+- Configuring the system for general-purpose use

+They are designed to quickly spin up a Debian system for development, server tasks, or other general workflows.

 ## Prerequisites

-- A fresh installation of Debian.
+- A fresh installation of Debian
-- Access to a user account with root privileges.
+- A user account with root privileges

 > [!Important]
-> If you assigned a password to the root account during the Debian installation, your regular user account may not have root privileges.
-To grant root privileges to your regular user, add the user to the `sudo` group as follows:
+> If you assigned a password to the root account during Debian installation, your regular user might not have root privileges.
+To grant `sudo` access to your regular user, perform the following steps **as the root user**:
 >
-> 1. Install the `sudo` package:
+> 1. Install `sudo` (if not already installed):
 >
+>    ```sh
->    ```shell
+>    apt update
 >    apt install sudo
 >    ```
 >
 > 2. Add your user to the `sudo` group:
 >
->    ```shell
+>    ```sh
 >    usermod -aG sudo <username>
 >    ```
 >